Legal Policies

 5. Complaint of Sexual Harassment:

-If you experience any form of Sexual Harassment or, if you believe someone associated with the Company is experiencing any form of Sexual Harassment, you should immediately report the same to the IC / Redressal Committee Members.
-According to the POSH Act 2013, only women employees can complain to IC.
-Hence all Sexual Harassment complaints raised by women employees will be addressed under the POSH Act 2013, and all complaints from other gender will be addressed under the gender-neutral sexual harassment policy.”
+If you experience any form of Sexual Harassment or, if you believe someone associated with the Company is experiencing any form of Sexual Harassment, you should immediately report the same to the IC Members.
+Kindly note that as per The Sexual Harassment of Women at Workplace (Prevention, Protection and Redressal) Act, 2013, only women employees can complain to IC.
+Hence, all the sexual harassment complaints raised by women employees will be treated under the Act and all complaints from other gender (except women considered under PoSH Act, 2013) will be considered under the gender-neutral sexual harassment policy.

-Redressal Committee (hereinafter the “Redressal Committee”) The constitution of Redressal Committee to accept complaints from other gender (except women who are already covered under POSH Act, 2013) is as follows:
+The Constitution of the Committee to accept complaints from other gender (except women who are covered under PoSH Act, 2013) is as follows:

-Note: If you are filing a complaint on someone else’s behalf, it is important that you obtain a written consent from that person for filing such a complaint.
-A detailed procedure for filing the complaint is given below on page 8 of this POSH Policy.
+Please note that if you are filing a complaint of someone else’s behalf, it is important that you obtain a written consent from that person for filing such a complaint.

-When a complaint is filed by or against an Employee of the Company’s client, then the IC/Redressal Committee will converge with the client’s IC/Redressal Committee to investigate the complaint.
+When a complaint is filed by or against an employee of the Company’s client, then the ICC will converge with the client’s ICC to investigate the complaint.

 6. Mechanism of reporting an incident of Sexual Harassment:

 a.
-The Complainant who believes that she/he has experienced or subjected or observed Sexual Harassment shall report the incident immediately to the IC/Redressal Committee or to the management of the Company.
-Such a complaint may be filed to the IC anytime during the employment tenure of the Complainant using the prescribed format in Exhibit A.
+The Complainant who believes that she/he has experienced or subjected or observed Sexual Harassment shall report the incident immediately to the IC or to the management of the Company.
+Such a complaint must be filed within three (3) months from the incident and in case of series of incidents, within a period of three (3) months from the date of the last incident, in the prescribed format in Exhibit A.

 b.
-The Complainant shall submit all necessary supporting documents and the names and addresses of the witnesses while submitting any complaint to the IC/Redressal Committee.
+The Complainant shall submit all necessary supporting documents and the names and addresses of the witnesses while submitting any Complaint to the ICC.

 c.
-Where such complaint cannot be made in writing, the Presiding Officer or any Member of the IC/Redressal Committee shall render all reasonable assistance to the Complainant for making the complaint in writing.
+Where such complaint cannot be made in writing, the Presiding Officer or any Member of the ICC or shall render all reasonable assistance to the Complainant for making the Complaint in writing.

 d.
 If the Complainant is unable to make a complaint because of his/her physical or mental incapacity, a complaint may be filed by anyone of the below state person(s), provided that such person is not a legal practitioner: